ymzong/jimmy-mail/readme.txt

-Jimmy-Mail v0.99
+Jimmy-Mail v0.99.1
 Yiming Zong
 yzong (at) cmu.edu
 School of Computer Science
-Carnegie Mellon University '16
+Carnegie Mellon University '15
 -------------------------------

 1. OVERVIEW:
-        This is a console-based email client built on Python's Curses library.
-    Basic functions such as mail retrieval, email reply, Flag/Unflag, and email search are supported.
-Furthermore, this program features a simplistic robot that can understand human commands such as 'list folders' (mailbox viewing is triggered) and 'all emails from Kevin about basketball' (email searching is triggered).
-More functions will be added in the future, including more customizable options and better human-language understanding capability.
+        Jimmy-Mail is a console-based email client built on Python's Curses library.
+Its functionalities include email retrieval, reply, flag/unflag, and email searches.
+Also, this program features a simplistic robot that can understand human-ish commands such as 'list folders' (mailbox view is triggered) and 'all emails from Kevin about basketball' (email searching is triggered).
+More functionalities will be added in the future, including more customizable UI and better human-language understanding capability.

-2. DESIGN IDEAS:
+2. DESIGN MOTIVATIONS:
-        Because currently mainstream email clients tend to consume substantial amount of system resources, while most functions are not utilized by most users, the author has been seeking for simplistic email clients, e.g. console-based email client.
-After trying some such softwares (Mutt, Alpine, etc) as instructed, the author found the control of those programs hard to learn (similar to Vim and Emacs), so a great focus of this program is the "user-friendliness", which initiates the idea of "Jimmy-Bot" human-language interpretation function.
+        Because mainstream email clients tend to consume substantial amount of system resources, the author has been seeking for simplistic email clients, such as console-based ones.
+After trying some such softwares (Mutt, Alpine, etc.) as instructed by Professor, the author found the control of those programs hard to learn (similar to Vim and Emacs), so a great focus of this program is a user-friendly interface, which initiates the idea of "Jimmy-Bot" human-language interpretation function.

 3. CODE STRUCTURE:
     This program's code structure is mainly as follows:
-        - main.py: the main 'executable' code that is triggered when running;
+        - main.py: entry-point of Jimmy-Mail project;
         - mailbox.py: defines the extension of Python's IMAP and SMTP class,
           including: MainSession (encloses both of following classes), MailBoxIMAP (extension class for Python's IMAP class), MailBoxSMTP (extension class for Python's SMTP class).
-        - IOControl.py: the singe file that realize most of the program's functionalities, including the menu appearance, key stroke responder, email data processing, Bot-command parsing, etc.
+        - IOControl.py: the singe file that implements most of the program's I/O functionalities, including the user interface, key stroke responder, email data processing, Bot-command parsing, etc.
         - appdata.py: the file includes all string constants as screen output.
-          The file is separated from the rest part of code to feature flexibility in User-Interface.
+          The file is separated from the remaining part of code to allow multi-lingual flexibility in user interface.
         - misc.py: the file containing small functions for miscellaneous purposes, such as "size string" generation, "date string" parsing and email validation check.
-        - run.sh: the script file executable in Linux that can run main.py uwing Python.
+        - run.sh: the wrapper script executable in Linux that can call main.py with different parameters.
         - html2text.py: an external module to convert a HTML string to plain text.
 The script is written by Aaron Swartz.
     All sources other than the last file are my personal work.